 How this Tragedy may Impact the Industry

 Like many others, we have been wondering what caused this to happen.
-Matt Knight is an Estimator at D&B Construction who has been working in the industry for over 20 years.
+Matt Knight, Senior Estimator at D&B Construction, has been working in the industry for over 20 years.
 He has been involved with the construction of many large, well-known buildings, including the 9/11 Memorial.

 Matt did not do any research, but from what he saw “the building collapsed from the bottom up,” which makes him think “there would be structural cracks in the floor, columns, beams, etc.” As we know now, these structural cracks were found by engineers and deemed to be a major structural concern prior to the collapse of the building.
 Much like Allyn Kilsheimer, Matt believes that it is likely there are multiple causes for the failure of Champlain Towers South.